Tragic wedding: bride dies hit by drunk driver and groom is injured

 The charges against Komoroski

-The young woman who was driving was charged with manslaughter, and has three charges against her related to driving under the influence of alcohol causing.
+The young woman who was driving was charged with manslaughter and three other charges related to driving under the influence of alcohol.
 With this in mind, she could face at least 25 years in prison for each charge.

 Likewise, according to the American media CBS News, the young woman was being held in the Charleston County Jail until Monday afternoon.